KooHaeun/MLP_C-/README.md

-MLP whith 3 hidden layer code using c++
+MLP with 3 hidden layer code using c++